-- Digital workplace leader: The CIO (or the member of the IT organization who takes on this responsibility) will need a proven track record of leading and working with complex, multidisciplinary talent teams, deep knowledge of employee-facing services (including intranets, content services, social networks and technology support), and strategic technology planning experience.
+- Digital workplace leader: The CIO (or the member of the IT organization who takes on this responsibility) will need a proven track record of leading and working with complex, multidisciplinary talent teams, deep knowledge of employee-facing services and strategic technology planning experience.

-- Human resources manager: This role will need an intimate understanding of the talent needs across the whole organization as the digital workplace programs are coupled with the employee experience.
+- Human resources manager: This role will need an intimate understanding of the talent needs across the entire organization, as digital workplace programs are coupled with the employee experience.
 This individual will need to identify the changes to behaviors and leadership that are pivotal when designing a digital workplace strategy.

-- Facilities manager: Because the working environment has an impact on employee engagement and effectiveness, and to help employees enjoy their work, the facilities manager will need to focus on the physical design of the workspace.
-This role should try to match the needs of a modern workforce by creating a more-flexible, smarter and better-connected workspace.
+- Facilities manager: Employee work environment has a significant impact on effectiveness and engagement, yet only 34% of workers actually like their work space.
+As a result, the facilities manager will need to focus on the physical design of the work space to match the needs of a modern workforce.
+This means creating a more-flexible, smarter and better-connected space.

 - Develop the business case for the new digital workplace initiative and establish the measures by which success is determined.

-- Redesign work activities that increase employees’ commitment and engagement and subsequently improve business results.
+- Redesign work activities that increase employee commitment and engagement and subsequently improve business results.